-If you’re thinking of buying a property in Scotland, you might be wondering what a Note of Interest is, why you would want to note interest and who can submit a Note of Interest for you.
-This article will answer your questions.
+If you’re thinking of buying a property in Scotland, you may be asked if you wish to ‘note interest’ in the property and you might be wondering what a Note of Interest is, why you would want to note interest and who can submit a Note of Interest for you.

 A Note of Interest is a way of trying to ensure that you get a chance to make an offer on a property that is for sale in Scotland.
 In the simplest sense, it’s a way of telling the seller’s estate agent that you might be interested in submitting an offer on the property.
 The act of registering your interest in a property is called ‘noting interest’.
 So, what is the effect of doing this and who can note interest?